lexcomber/AccuracyWorkshop2016/README.md

 3. Mapping Spatial Accuracy
 4. Putting it all Together
-5. Additional materials - GW Kappa and additional considerations At the momement these scripts generate spatially distributed measures of Overall, User and Producer accuracies in the manner of Comber et al 2012 and Comber 2013.
-Descriptions of how to generate geographically weighted estimate of the Kappa statistic $\hat{\kappa}$, also known as k-hat, are also included in the the Mapping Spatial Aaccuacy course.
+5. Additional materials - GW Kappa and additional considerations

+At the momement these scripts generate spatially distributed measures of Overall, User and Producer accuracies in the manner of Comber et al 2012 and Comber 2013.
+Descriptions of how to generate geographically weighted estimate of the Kappa statistic $\hat{\kappa}$, also known as k-hat, are also included in the the Mapping Spatial Accuracy course.